She wakes up in a massacre, drool and blood dripping down the front of her shirt as she stares emptily at the two dead bodies before her.

 Kakashi stares at them.

-“What-“ His voice is strangled and Naruto laughs, nearly collapsing against Sakura who is pressing her hand against her mouth to muffle her giggling.
+“What-“ His voice is strangled and Naruto cackles, nearly collapsing against Sakura who is pressing her hand against her mouth to muffle her giggling.

 All three of them are wearing perfect replicas of the half-mask that covers their sensei’s mouth.

 “It was Sasuke’s idea.”
-Naruto heroically fights back his laughter as Kakashi shoots their broody teammate a betrayed look.
+Naruto heroically fights back his laughter to choke out the words as Kakashi shoots their broody teammate a betrayed look.

 He gives up trying to contain his laughter when Sasuke raises his fingers into a sideways V by his eyes and deadpans.
 “Go Team Kakashi.”